JoseRoca/AfxNova/docs/String Management /String Procedures - II.md

 ```
 FUNCTION AfxCryptStringToBinaryW ( _
-   BYVAL pszString AS LPCWSTR, _
+   BYVAL pszString AS LPDWSTRING, _
    BYVAL cchString AS DWORD, _
    BYVAL dwFlags AS DWORD, _
    BYVAL pbBinary AS UBYTE PTR, _